-Often family members and neighbors gather together to watch how the child is doing.
+Often family members and neighbors gather together to watch how the child is performing.
 This could potentially create tension for the child.
-The ASER team should make sure that the child is not getting pressured by speaking in a friendly way to children and also to those who are watching.
+The ASER team should make sure that the child is not getting pressurized, this can be done by speaking in a friendly way to children and also to those who are watching.
 One member of the team can talk to the others, while the other member of the team works with the child.
 Make sure you tell the family and all the elders around that you are trying to find out about quality of education, it is NOT about examining their child and HOW his/her learning can be improved through improving schools and pressurizing government to do better.

-Encourage the child at whatever he or she is attempting to do in the test.
-Give the child ample time to read, to solve and to think.
+Encourage the child at whatever s/he is attempting to do in the test.
+Give the child ample time to read, solve and to think.
 Be patient.